ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d2 - - - day planning.md

 ## Active Learning

 - 2pm: LAB | MongoDB - Advanced Querying (individual)
+  - Note: to import the db, you can use MongoDB Compass.

 - 3:30pm Mini Project - REST API - Day 2 (in groups)

-- Bonus: follow the steps in the unit from tomorrow "Mongoose | Getting Started"
+- Bonus: follow the steps in the unit from tomorrow "Mongoose | Introduction"